Skip to main content

 make add base="matplotlib"

-You can also add these dependencies manually to the pyproject.toml file:
+Alternatively, you can add these dependencies manually to the appropriate pyproject.toml file:

 _10